elishagretton/pinterest-data-pipeline744/docs/milestone_3.md

 # Milestone 3: Configuring an API on API Gateway

 Previously, we established an MSK cluster and created a connector to store data in the S3 bucket.
-In this milestone, we will build an API to allow data transmission to the MSK cluster.
+In this milestone, we build an API to allow data to be transmitted to the cluster, which is then stored in the bucket.

 In this milestone, we learn: